 Journaling has been a part of my life since high school.
 I don't do it daily anymore, but I still have about a dozen journals floating around my bookshelves full of prayers and personal reflections.
 This one I found about 12 years ago and still have not turned back from its durability.

 Would you like all the resources I mentioned above in one place?
-Bonus is that there are more than what is linked in the article!
-And as another bonus my vaults are consistently updated as I create more printables and resources.
+The bonus is that there are more than what is linked in the article!
+And as another bonus, my vaults are consistently updated as I create more printables and resources.
 Sign up below to get exclusive vault access.

 Cultivate your Mom Morning Routine

 Your morning routine does not need to look like everyone else's.
 Start where you are at and let go of any desire for perfection.